willguest/exeudvr-canister/README.md

-# ICVR-Unity
+# ICVR - React

-Welcome to the ICVR template, for building Unity scenes on the Internet Computer.
-This template, which should be considered a work in progress, provides both Unity and WebAuthn contexts, helps to pass in-game functions to endpoints on the web or blockchain.
-It is configured to use Internet Identity, a WebAuthn solution configured for the Internet Computer, and provides a secure context to pass messages to the blockchain, enabling crypto transactions and secure messaging.
+Welcome to the **icvr-react** template, for building Unity WebXR scenes on the Internet Computer.
+This project, which should be considered a work in progress, connects Unity's C# functionality to a React-based, TypeScript module capable of passing signed messages on the Internet Computer.
+JavaScript and Rust can be used alongside this, as can the the Motoko package manager (mops), giving easy access to additional resources on the World Computer.

+This repo uses Internet Identity, a WebAuthn solution configured for the Internet Computer, providing a secure context to pass messages to the blockchain, enabling crypto transactions and secure messaging from inside Unity.

 ## 📦 Create a New Project